In this section you will find further details about the programme. This page will be updated as and when required.

 Working in Partnership

 The development of our new hospital is a major project that will impact hundreds of thousands of people in this region.
 It is crucial that we collaborate with a host of national and local partners.
-This is why are working together to create a new healthcare model — to create a place where people receive care in their homes and communities and can access services or go to hospital when they need to
+This is why are working together to create a new healthcare model — to create a place where people receive care in their homes and communities and can access services or go to hospital when they need to.

-As a national level, we are liaising with the government’s New Hospital Programme team.
+At a national level, we are liaising with the government’s New Hospital Programme team.

 Locally, we are engaging with partners including Cheshire and Merseyside ICB, Cheshire West and Chester Council, Cheshire East Council, GPs and primary care networks, Healthwatch Cheshire West, Healthwatch Cheshire East, and local MPs.
 We are also engaging with various community groups, business groups, charities, and voluntary organisations.